Small-scale project management: Quality management

 The 'management overhead' describes the ratio between the effort required to document or manage a process and the eventual outcome of a project.
 With large-scale project methodologies the quality management is an important part of a project's process and aims to provide for continual improvement and a project output that meets the requirements of the end user.
 On small-scale projects it is not always possible to use standard quality management approaches due to limitations of time, budget and resources.
-There is still however a need to be creative and innovative while maintaining quality standards that, especially in the creative industries, maybe difficult to define or evaluate, and may defy simple categorisation.
-It is important to recognise that quality is an innate characteristic that we instinctively recognise.
+There is still however a need to be creative and innovative while maintaining quality standards that, especially in the creative industries, maybe difficult to define or evaluate, and may defy simple categorization.
+It is important to recognize that quality is an innate characteristic that we instinctively recognize.
 We know quality when we see it but find ‘it’ hard to say what it is in advance.
 Insight, intuition and creativity are indicators of quality that on a small-scale project are perhaps better evaluated on an instinctive level i.e. "is it good enough".
 Any lightweight, lean or small-scale project management methodology must scale back process management and documentation to an optimum level.
 A level which does not overburden the project with unnecessary administration and does not commit scarce resources to a quality management approach that constricts the ability to be creative and innovate.
 A simple evaluation based on an elaboration of the question "is it good enough" may well suffice for the purpose of many small-scale projects.

 Creativity, innovation and implementation

-"Innovation equals creativity plus implementation", where Creativity is a balance of "imagination and analysis", and implementation is a process of idea selection, development and commercialisation.
+"Innovation equals creativity plus implementation", where Creativity is a balance of "imagination and analysis", and implementation is a process of idea selection, development and commercialization.
 This suggests there is a requirement for a two phase solution for the implementation of small-scale projects.
 The first phase being one of problem definition, analysis, and critical thinking; followed by a second action or implementation phase where the prime activity is the application of skills and knowledge to implement the creative idea.
 The breaking down of the process of innovation into two fundamental stages offers the possibility for thinking about small-scale projects as a two-stage process, of innovation and innovation implementation.